aws-samples/lambda-config-injector/README.md

-# AWS Lambda Secrets Injector
+# AWS Lambda Config Injector

 A simple tool to inject secrets from AWS Secrets Manager into Lambda functions as environment variables